KanchanBorole/GSoC-2026-Final-Report/Index.md

 ## Abstract

 Arbalest is a Qt-based GUI application built on top of BRL-CAD.
-It lets engineers load 3D geometry (.g) models and run Verification and Validation (V&V) checks on them to find issues such as broken geometry, overlaps, or invalid regions.
+This project focuses on the Verification and Validation (V&V) part of Arbalest — checking 3D geometry (.g) models for issues such as broken geometry, overlaps, or invalid regions.

-For this project, I worked on rebuilding Arbalest's V&V functionality as a plugin for the current version of Arbalest, which runs on MOOSE, and used BRL-CAD's `libged` commands directly to run checks.
+For this project, I worked on rebuilding Arbalest's V&V functionality as a plugin for the current version of Arbalest, which runs on MOOSE, and used `libged` commands directly to run checks.

 ---

 ## Introduction

 Arbalest earlier had a working V&V prototype.
-This prototype was written directly inside Arbalest's core code, so the V&V logic was mixed in with Arbalest's own code, and it used MGED-based commands to run its checks.
+This prototype was written directly inside Arbalest's core code, so the V&V logic was mixed in with Arbalest's own code, and it used MGED.
+While it started within Arbalest, the V&V GUI ended up becoming its own application fork over time.

-My focus for this project was to bring V&V functionality into the current version of Arbalest as a **plugin**, instead of writing it directly into Arbalest's core code.
-Since the current version of Arbalest runs on **MOOSE** and not MGED, I moved the V&V logic to use real `libged` commands directly, instead of the old MGED-based approach.
+My focus for this project was to separate the V&V domain logic out of Arbalest's core code and bring it into the current version of Arbalest as a **plugin**, instead of it being written directly into Arbalest's core code.
+As part of this, the V&V logic was also migrated from the old MGED-based approach to work with the current MOOSE-based Arbalest.

 ---